raiet13/short-news-compiler/README.md

 # Note : This is a WIP Frame as the rails/react part is NOT WORKING at the moment

-api_name is for the NewsAPI
+site api_name is for the NewsAPI

 # Testing Commands